isomerpages/psd-goc/index.md

       subtitle: It's easy to start
       id: textcards
       cards:
+        - title: Know the difference
+          description: Why start with these 4 tools?
+          linktext: Learn more
+          url: /whats-the-difference-between-the-tools/
         - title: Step-by-step guide
           description: It only takes a few minutes to start planning for the unexpected.
           linktext: Learn more
           url: /it-s-easy-to-get-started/
-        - title: Know the difference
-          description: Why start with these 4 tools?
-          linktext: Learn more
-          url: /whats-the-difference-between-the-tools/
-        - title: Why plan at all?
+        - title: 5 reasons to start planning
           description: Make your wishes known.
 Avoid delays and disputes.
 Protect your loved ones.
           linktext: Learn more